CEHS-research/eBook_install/docs/01-Overview.md

 The traditional way to write a report:

-1. Run your analysis in software, like SPSS or R and manually save our output
+1. Run your analysis in software, like SPSS, and manually save our output
-    * *i.e. saving the ANOVA table or using `pdf()` to save the graphs*
+    * *i.e. saving huge output files with hundreds of pages*

-2. Type your your description and interpretation in a text editor like *Word*
+2. Type your your description and interpretation in a text editor, like *Word*,
-    * *either drag/drop tables and figures, or worse copy-paste and retype all the numbers*
+    * *either drag/drop tables or worse retyping all the numbers*

 A report written in this way can be problematic.
-For instance, imagine your *Mentor/collaborator/journal reviewer*  telling you that they want to use a sub-sample instead of the entire sample.
-Or to include a nother variable.
+For instance, imagine your *Mentor/collaborator/journal reviewer*  telling you that they want to use a sub-sample instead of the entire sample, or exclude three subjects for a specifica reason.
+Or more likely to include another variable.
 You would have to redo all of your work!!

+If you are using a $R Notebook$, you just change/add a few lines of code and re-run the entire file.
+Everything gets updated internally.  **Hours saved!**

+Another bonus is that the single $R Notebook$ file includes exact details of every step: which data file you used, how your cleaned/wrangled your data, and exactly how models were specified.
 Therefore, in this way **dynamic also means reproducible**, in the sense that people who get the file from you can reproduce the entire work in the report.
+No guessing which version of your file you used and hunting through stacks of output.